redislabs-training/redis-sitesearch/README.md

 redis-sitesearch is a package that indexes web sites into RediSearch.

 RediSearch is a querying and indexing engine for Redis that supports full-text search.
-You can read more about how ti works here: https://oss.redislabs.com/redisearch/
+You can read more about it here: https://oss.redislabs.com/redisearch/

 redis-sitesearch was originally developed by Redis Labs to provide a search API for our documentation.
 You can see it live at: https://docs.redislabs.com.